 Is there a dissertation requirement?

 There is no dissertation or major paper requirement in the LLM Program.
 However, the strong orientation of the faculty toward research provides students with unusually good opportunities and LLM students often do independent research projects with members of the faculty instead of taking a class or seminar.

 What is the cost of the Program?

 Tuition for the 2013-2014 academic year is $52,368.
 A reasonable budget for a single student, including tuition and living expenses, for the 2013-2014 academic year is $74,280.

 Application Related Questions

 What qualifications must I have to apply to the LLM Program?

-The LLM Program is limited to students who have already met at least one of the following requirements: (1) obtained a J.D. degree from an A.B.A. approved law school in the United States; (2) completed in a foreign country the academic (university based) legal education required to take the bar examination in that country or (3) be qualified to practice law (admitted to the bar) in a foreign country.
+The LLM Program is limited to students who have already met at least one of the following requirements by the time they enroll in the LL.M.
+Program: (1) obtained a J.D. degree from an A.B.A. approved law school in the United States; (2) completed in a foreign country the academic (university based) legal education required to take the bar examination in that country or (3) be qualified to practice law (admitted to the bar) in a foreign country.

 What are the English language requirements to apply?